A curtailed Easter escape27th December 2018

 Once I had got as far as Peebles’ extremities, the next task was to go around Morning Hill and the path on the ground took a slightly different course from what my map suggested.
 The line taken was good enough for me so I was not about to pursue the matter.
 The course became clearer as I shadowed the Cademuir Plantation to reach a lane that would convey me around a hill topped with a fort.

 The up and down course continued to take me through pastoral surroundings laden with signs reminding drivers that pregnant sheep were all around there.
-The hint was that they should slow down but that naturally did not apply to pedestrian stravaigers like myself.
+The hint was that they should slow down, but that naturally did not apply to pedestrian stravaigers like myself.
 Crossing Manor Water, I continued towards The Glack where I would leave tarmac tramping behind me for a while.
 That a pesky pothole had nagged an ankle was more reason for going over softer ground.

-The way to Stobo was to take me through many fields as I threaded my way along Glack Hope and over the lower slopes of White Knowe and other neighbouring hills.
+The way to Stobo took me through many fields as I threaded my way along Glack Hope and over the lower slopes of White Knowe and other neighbouring hills.
 As the route went this way and that, a certain amount of attention was needed so as not to wander off it until matters became simpler after Easter Dawyk.
 Any height that had been gained was being lost all the while as the A712 grew ever closer.
-Eventually, a second crossing of the River Tweed (the first had been in Peebles itself) was in order to reach the road and seek out another escape from tarmac.
+Eventually, a second crossing of the River Tweed (the first had been in Peebles itself) was to reach the road and seek out another escape from tarmac.

 If I was seeking a bus stop from which to get back to Peebles, there might have been some uncertainty about such a plan but I was seeking out the trail for Broughton.
 That was to shadow Easton Burn for much of the way to Hammer Rig.
 By then, any vestiges of pastoral living were petering out and I could feel that I was in wilder terrain though civilisation never was that far away.

-It also helped that sunshine lit up the surrounding hillsides as I cross some of their number.
+It also helped that sunshine lit up the surrounding hillsides as I crossed some of their number.
 This was where hilltops like those of Hammer Knowe, Hog Knowe and Hopehead Rig acted as progress indicators while I wondered at how far I was going up Stobo Hope to reach the isolated output of Stobo Hopehead.

 Dark grey cloud was gathering from the east while my surroundings remained sun-blessed but it was not about to last.
 Just beyond Hopehead Rig, the rain caught up with me to ensure a damp finish to my walk.
 It might have been nice to have retained sunshine for the descent beside such heights as Clover Law or Cat Cleuch Head but I hardly felt denied because of what else that have been there to savour.